Fox takes issue with UK government analysis of Sky deal

-LONDON (Reuters) - Rupert Murdoch's Twenty-First Century Fox said it was not surprised the British government wanted to scrutinise its takeover of Sky, but disputed the analysis that led to the view the deal may not be in the public interest.
+LONDON (Reuters) - Rupert Murdoch's Twenty-First Century Fox (FOXA.O) said it was not surprised the British government wanted to scrutinize its takeover of Sky (SKYB.L), but disputed the analysis that led to the view the deal may not be in the public interest.

 The company, which already owns 39 percent of Sky, agreed in December to buy the rest of the pay-TV group for 11.7 billion pounds ($14.2 billion), triggering a regulatory review of the politically sensitive deal.